debanjum/Analytext/README.md

 DEBUGGING
 ---------------
-1. Download Analytext Repository
+0. Ignore Error "sed: can't read : No such file or directory"
+1. Enable "Hidden File View" to view output as all output prepended with "."
 2. Ensure all applications dependencies installed
 3. Make sure file permission are set correctly
-4. Change the path of $scriptsdir in Metextractor.sh to the directory these repository files are in
+4. To run script from different folder change the path of $scriptsdir in Metextractor.sh
-5. Insert your tex/text file in the scriptsdir
+5. Insert your tex/text file in the $scriptsdir

 REPOSITORY DESCRIPTION